Taras-Roboteckyi/customizable_input_component/README.md

                   #INPUT COMPONENT#

+In this project, a separate customizable component has been developed - Input.

 The Input component is developed based on a freeform design.

 The components are designed as if they were an independent part of a separate library used within an unknown project.